fastplotlib/fastplotlib/docs/source/user_guide/guide.rst

 .. image:: /_static/guide_image_slice.png

 Now that we have the basics of creating a `Figure`, adding `Graphics` to the `Figure`, and working with `GraphicFeatures` to change or alter a `Graphic`.
-Let's take a look at how we can define events to like `Graphics` and their `GraphicFeatures` together.
+Let's take a look at how we can define events to link `Graphics` and their properties together.

 Events
 ------

+All events inherit from the `pygfx.Event` class (add link)

+events table:

+PYGFX_EVENTS = [
+    "key_down",
+    "key_up",
+    "pointer_down",
+    "pointer_move",
+    "pointer_up",
+    "pointer_enter",
+    "pointer_leave",
+    "click",
+    "double_click",
+    "wheel",
+    "close",
+    "resize",
+]

+adding events (2 methods)

+attributes of all events (table)

 Selectors
 ---------